Will Smith Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.60).
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.59).

-- White Sox pitchers combine to give up 94 total home runs at a clip of 1.4 per game (second-most in baseball).
+- The White Sox give up the second-most home runs in baseball (96 total, 1.4 per game).

-- The righty's most recent appearance was on Thursday against the New York Yankees, when he threw five innings, surrendering five earned runs while allowing eight hits.
+- In his most recent appearance on Thursday, the righty threw 5 2/3 innings against the New York Yankees, giving up three earned runs while surrendering six hits.

+- The 32-year-old has put up a 4.19 ERA and 7.4 strikeouts per nine innings across 11 games this season, while allowing a batting average of .249 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.